TinyRickXD/ROK-K1627/27k6/ark.md

 - Launching rally when you're not `assigned` the role of rally leader.
 - Not having `garrison` on your `assigned` stronghold.
 - Launching rally with `Epics`, <a href="#banned rallies">Banned Rally Commanders</a> ands `Non Expertized Commanders`.

 ---

-## Requirements to join the team:

-- Max war technology of one troop type.
-- 5 level 60 commanders for field battles and reinforcements.
-- 10 Million power in terms of troops OR 2.5 Millions T4/T5 troops [NO SEIGE].
-- Access to discord <a href="https://discord.gg/fjh5JWa">Join Now</a>.
-- Basic ability to read markers.
-- At least 25% army expansions and 5% attack boost.

----